a2441918/nodejs-github-api/README.md

 4. Provide login protection to your application.

 5. Using a unit testing library of choice, verify that rows containing commit hashes ending in a number are colored light blue.

+### TO RUN THE APPLICATION

+npm install
+node source/server/app.js

+and then go to http://localhost:3000/commits/recent to view the output